themysticsavages/cloudbot-discord/README.md

 #
 # Information

 cloudbot-discord is a file server for Discord.
-It is best used in a __private Discord server__ since they are usually more formal than public ones.
+It is best used in a __private Discord server__ since they are usually more responsible than public ones.
 But you can put it in a public server if you want.
-This program is in __perpetual beta__, and it supports creating and deleting files and folders, listing the contents of a directory, changing directories, and some moderation features.
-You cannot write to files as of now, but it will be updated to include this feature soon, however.
+This bot is in __perpetual beta__, and it supports file and folder management and banning members.

+You cannot write to files as of now (which sucks), but it will be updated to include this feature soon, however.

 ## Requirements